Feature request #7211

 I am going to close this ticket for now.
 We have been through a logo design competition subsequent to this ticket and had much discussion on the issue.
 One thing that is clear is that we should stick with our current branding until such time as we have a cohesive new approach.
 As such I will make a new splash and submit it to the community for comments for this release.
 In subsequent releases that will be a responsibility that we will delegate to the new design team that will be formed.

-#14 Updated by Salvatore Larosa over 7 years ago
+#14 Updated by Salvatore Larosa about 8 years ago

 - Status changed from Open to Closed